Goldberg Scholars

 • Lizet Nunez Camacho

 Lizet is an exceptionally driven and accomplished straight-A student at Aragon High School whose passion for immigration law is rooted in both academic excellence and lived responsibility.
 A multiple AVID Award recipient who has earned Ambassador, Academic, and Family distinctions, Lizet uplifts her community as an AVID Ambassador, guiding families through the school system and also becoming a champion for immigrant rights at Aragon.
 Gaining firsthand legal exposure through a summer at Ropes & Gray, she was selected for the Politics, Law, and Economics track at Yale Young Global Scholars program where she deepened her interest in policy and justice.
 Lizet balances her ambitions with meaningful commitments: mentoring peers as a Peninsula Bridge TA, contributing to her father’s business, working 22–30 hours per week at DSW since sophomore year, and staying active on Aragon’s Dance and Cheer Teams.
 An AVIDbank participant and disciplined athlete who begins each day training at 5:30 a.m., Lizet embodies resilience, initiative, and service—qualities that will fuel her future advocacy for immigrant families navigating complex legal systems.
-She plans to puruse a degree in Politics combined with Chicanx Studies and a future career in law.
+She plans to attend Occidental College to pursue a degree in Politics combined with Chicanx Studies and a future career in law.

-• Mellado Peña
+• Maria Mellado Peña

 • Oliver Santiago-Mendez